syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 {% endhighlight %}

-The following screenshot is the output of above steps:
+The following screenshot is the output of above steps.

 ![](Getting-Started_images/Getting-Started_img5.png)

 ## Validate the Content

-To send the feedback form without contents you need to validate them before submitting the contents.
+To send the feedback form without contents, validate them before submitting the contents.
 To achieve this validation use **getText()** method in **RTE** control.

-When the content area is empty, you set the notification message displayed in the &lt;div&gt; element area in order to alert the user.
+When the content area is empty, set the notification message displayed in the &lt;div&gt; element area for an alert.
 The following **HTML** code example is used to create the feedback form editor with support of **RTE** control.

 {% highlight html %}